whatsim/node-euchre/README.md

 1. No 'going alone'
 2. Common house rules, 'farmer's hand' or 'stick the dealer'
+3. We already won the trick speed up button that short cuts to scoring.
-3. the server and websocket parts
+4. The server and websocket parts

 Not going to add: